bayazitdeniz/tron-forge/README.md

 An implementation of the Tron game in Forge.

 ## Game Description
-We built a basic version of the Tron game from CS1410's final project (http://cs.brown.edu/courses/csci1410/assignments/tron.pdf).
+We built a basic version of the Tron game from [CS1410's final project](http://cs.brown.edu/courses/csci1410/assignments/tron.pdf).
 Quoting from that assignment spec: Tron-141 is a two-player, alternating-move, zero-sum game played on a walled-in rectangular grid (i.e., the board), in which players take turns moving straight ahead, left, or right, leaving behind an impenetrable barrier.
 A player loses by colliding with a barrier or a wall.
-We chose Tron because it has an interesting visualization component, and we feel that it would be possible to model in Forge (for small boards, at least).
+We chose Tron because it has an interesting visualization component, and was that possible to model in Forge (verifications can only be done for small boards like 3 by 3 boards, whereas visualizations can go up to larger boards).

 ## Model Design Choices